-The RTP continues to improve access to jobs in these communities relative to others.
+The RTP improves access to jobs in EFAs relative to other communities.
 However, despite continued efforts to grow transit service during this and previous RTP cycles, driving in general continues to offer much more efficient and convenient access to jobs than transit does.
-The system analysis shows that in 2045, 40 percent of regional jobs will be accessible by driving from an EFA, while only 11 percent of regional jobs will be accessible by transit.
+The system analysis shows that in 2045, 39 percent of regional jobs will be accessible by driving from an EFA, while only 10 percent of regional jobs will be accessible by transit.